 The investment in Alpha Schools was part of the initial portfolio seeded into 3i Infrastructure at its IPO in 2007.
 The PFI investments in that initial portfolio provided balanced exposure to both early-stage (Alpha Schools, Alma Mater) and operational projects (Octagon, a majority of the projects within I2).
-As outlined on page 12, investments in early-stage PFI projects typically generate returns that are higher compared to the returns generated by operational PFI projects, reflecting the higher construction and execution risks involved.
+Investments in early-stage PFI projects typically generate returns that are higher compared to the returns generated by operational PFI projects, reflecting the higher construction and execution risks involved.
 Both early-stage and operational PFI investments provide portfolios with lower risk, index-linked cash flows and robust yields.